-Are you looking for the best practices on choosing a target audience for your blog?
+Are you wondering how to choose a target audience for your blog?

-In this article, we’ll show you how to easily choose the target audience for your blog with examples.
+In this article, we will show you how to easily choose the target audience for your blog with examples.

-Here is a quick overview of the topics we’ll cover in this article.
+Here is a quick overview of the topics we will cover in this article:

-- Types of Target Audience for Your Blog or Business
+- Types of Target Audiences for Your Blog or Business

 - Finding Your Target Audience Using Google Analytics